 A pregnancy test alone will not give you the information you need about your pregnancy.
 Ultrasound confirms the pregnancy and also reveals how far along you are, where the pregnancy is located, and if the embryo is continuing to grow.

 Approximately 20% of known pregnancies end in a natural miscarriage and usually occur early in a pregnancy.
 Because they can happen before a woman is even aware she is pregnant, it is possible to receive a positive pregnancy test even if you have miscarried.

-An ultrasound can tell whether the pregnancy is growing or not.
-A fetal heart begins beating by six weeks and can be clearly seen by 7 weeks.
+An ultrasound can tell whether the embryo is growing or not.
+The embryo’s developing heart begins beating by six weeks and can be clearly seen by 7 weeks.
 The heartbeat will tell you if the pregnancy is developing.

 Determining How Far Along You Are